singhalyogesh/truecaller-sdk-v0.7/README.md

     ...
     </application>
     ```

-6. Add the TrueButton view in the selected layout.
-You can have only one TrueButton per Activity
+ 6. Check if the truecaller app is present on the user's device or not by using the following method
     ```java

-    <com.truecaller.android.sdk.TrueButton
-    android:layout_width="match_parent"
-    android:layout_height="wrap_content"
-    truesdk:truebutton_text="cont"/>
+    TrueSDK.getInstance().isUsable()
     ```

-7. Create a TrueSdkScope object by using the appropriate configurational settings and use it to initialize the TrueSDK in your android activity's onCreate method:
+    Accordingly, if the truecaller app is present on the device - Create a TrueSdkScope object by using the appropriate configurational settings and use it to initialize the TrueSDK in your android activity's onCreate method:

      ```java
      TrueSdkScope trueScope = new TrueSdkScope.Builder(this, sdkCallback)